SumayyaPanju/GravityGym/README.md

----
----
----
 # delete once finished
 ---
-## When to write this documentation?
-### Before coding
-* UX Section
-### During coding
-* when you encounter bugs - this should be added to the testing sections
-* When codes online have been used to solve issues experienced
-* for media that you did not create yourself - saying you got it from this and this website is not sufficient.
-Must link it to the orignial owner, or website.

 ### After coding
 * Deployment - steps taken to deploy the website
     * [Refer Back to this video](https://learn.codeinstitute.net/courses/course-v1:code_institute+DIWAD_MS1+1/courseware/5cc55f6df9fe41cc8dcb4d665a251ded/8341150079674a76b87da0143c45f6f9/)